What My Therapist Thinks About My Ketamine Treatment

 Her Professional Opinion

-Six months in, her assessment was that ketamine had accelerated our therapeutic work by years rather than months.
-But she was clear that it isn't magic.
-It's a powerful tool that requires skilled integration support, and the real work happens between the ketamine sessions, in how the insights translate into daily life.
+Six months in, her read was that ketamine had accelerated our work by years rather than months.
+She was also clear that it isn't magic.
+It's a powerful tool that still depends on skilled integration support, and the real change happens between the ketamine sessions, in whether the insights actually translate into daily life.

 Advice for Other Patients